 Mobile apps development is one of the top, on-demand digital/IT skills out there.
-In this article, I want to share with you things you need to know to get you started with your journey into mobile apps development.
+In this article, I want to share with you things you need to know to get you started with your journey into building mobile apps, whether professionally or as your own products.

 Why am I sharing these?